Castlevania II: Simon's Quest: Plot

 The game takes place seven years after the original Castlevania.
-According to the story in the instruction manual, the prologue begins when Simon visits his family's resting ground.
-His back is critically injured from his last encounter with Dracula in the previous game.
+The prologue begins when Simon visits his family's resting place.
 He encounters a young woman at the cemetery who tells him a curse was placed on him by Dracula during their last battle, and that Simon does not have long to live.
 The woman says the curse can be undone if he resurrects Dracula himself, explaining that Dracula's body was split into five parts after his defeat, and that Simon must find and bring them to the ruins of Dracula's castle.
 There, he must seal and defeat Dracula.
-The unknown woman adds it is not guaranteed this will be Dracula's end.
+The woman adds it is not guaranteed this will be Dracula's end.

 After Simon defeats Dracula, there are three possible endings depending on the time the player takes to complete the game.
 In two, Simon sustains fatal injuries from the confrontation with Dracula and dies.
 The best ending is achieved when the player beats the game in eight game days.